 Walt Krumbholz has been a Director for Craft3 since 2016.
-He is also the Chair of the Audit and Enterprise Risk Management Committee and a member of the Board Credit Committee.
+He is the Chair of the ad hoc CEO Search Committee and a member of the Audit & Enterprise Risk Management Committee and Board Credit Committee.
 He brings expertise in legal, finance, management, and economic development to the board.